andrewscwei/react-isomorphic-starter-kit/README.md

 # react-express-starter-kit

 This is an **experimental** starter kit for a React universal/isomorphic app.
-In production, the source code for both server and client sides are compiled by Webpack to resolve import conflicts of assets.
+In production, the source code for both server and client sides are compiled by Webpack to resolve asset imports.
 In development, [nodemon](https://github.com/remy/nodemon) is used along with [`babel-node`](https://babeljs.io/docs/usage/cli/#babel-node) to watch and reload server code while the client is hot reloaded by Webpack.

 ## Features